Importing Your Previous Logbooks

 Click the Download Spreadsheet button (top-right corner of the table)

-Submit the downloaded Excel file via the in-app Support Hub.
+Submit the downloaded Excel file.

 🇧🇷 GOL Linhas Aéreas